firefly-iii/docs/docs/installation/server.rst

 If you have no sudo rights, you can simply `download composer <https://getcomposer.org/download/>`_ with the instructions under the header "manual download".
 Use ``php composer.phar`` instead of ``composer``.

 This concludes the server preparations.
-If you're having trouble with (parts of) this step, please check out the FAQ.
+If you're having trouble with (parts of) this step, please check out the :ref:`Server FAQ <faqselfhosted>`.

 Installing Firefly III
 ----------------------